 FOSTERING TODAY's SOLUTIONS and TOMORROW's WoRKFORCE

 DEVELOP cultivates the next generation of leaders and Earth observation users.
 We work with communities and organizations to address environmental and policy concerns through the practical application of NASA Earth science information.

 DEVELOP conducts feasibility studies that bridge the gap between Earth science information and society.
 These projects help both participants and partners learn more about using geospatial information.
-Projects address priorities and concerns in nine thematic areas: Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Urban Development, Water Resources, and Wildfires.
+Projects address priorities and concerns in nine thematic areas: Agriculture, Climate, Disasters, Ecological Conservation, Energy, Health & Air Quality, Urban Development, Water Resources, and Wildland Fires.

 DEVELOP projects bridge the gap between NASA’s Earth science data and society, addressing environmental concerns and enhancing decision-making to improve life here on Earth.